stevepolitodesign/personal_website/_posts/2020-04-20-paper-trail-gem-tutorial.md

       get "versions", to: "articles#versions"
       get "version/:version_id", to: "articles#version", as: "version"
       post "revert/:version_id", to: "articles#revert", as: "revert"
+      # ℹ️ Add a route to the restore action
       post "restore", to: "articles#restore", as: "restore"
     end
-    collection do
-      get "deleted", to: "articles#deleted"
+    collection { get "deleted", to: "articles#deleted" }
-    end
   end
 end
 ```